A Christmas card from Ukraine

 Let’s hope that the postal iconography of next Christmas will no longer include this theme.

-Ruins – the Casle and the Convent
+Ruins – the Castle and the Convent

 The small caste of Torres Vedras, not far from Lisbon, was well worth the visit.
 On the top of a hill, with a nice view to the town and surronding área.
 It was built in the XII century, replacing a primitive muslim fortress.
 The buildings inside the castle do not exist anymore, and the walls were subjected to several destructions and reconstructions – including the damages caused by the great 1755 eartquake .
 A great part of the walls are still well preserved